Skip to Content

 (5) Any other factors the court deems relevant.

-If you are the higher earning spouse and have assets to protect, it is important to seek the representation of experienced counsel in drafting a premarital agreement to make sure that all statutory requirement are met which increases the likelihood that your premarital agreement will be deemed enforceable when attacked in court in case of a divorce.
+If you are the higher earning spouse and have assets to protect, it is important to seek the representation of experienced counsel in drafting a premarital agreement to make sure that all statutory requirements are met, which increases the likelihood that your premarital agreement will be deemed enforceable when attacked in court in case of a divorce.

 Frequently Asked Questions

-While it’s technically possible for one or both spouses to sign a prenuptial agreement without independent counsel, California law—and Los Angeles County family courts—place significant emphasis on both parties having separate legal representation.
+While it is technically possible for one or both spouses to sign a prenuptial agreement without independent counsel, California law and Los Angeles County family courts place significant emphasis on both parties having separate legal representation.
 This protects both individuals and helps ensure the agreement is not later challenged for being unfair or lacking disclosure.
 If either party proceeds without an attorney, the court will more closely scrutinize the agreement for fairness, and specific disclosure requirements apply.
-For enforceability and peace of mind, we always recommend each spouse retains their own prenuptial agreement attorney in Los Angeles.
+For enforceability and peace of mind, we always recommend each spouse retain their own prenuptial agreement attorney in Los Angeles.

 The timeline for executing a prenuptial agreement in Los Angeles depends on your situation but typically spans several weeks to a few months.
 Factors include the complexity of your finances, whether separate attorneys are involved, how responsive each party is, and whether negotiations are needed.
 California requires each party to have at least seven days to review the final agreement before signing.
 To allow for thoughtful negotiation and ensure compliance with Los Angeles court expectations, we encourage clients to start the process well before their wedding date.
 At Law Offices of Kenneth U. Reyes, APC, our team streamlines the entire process to help minimize delays and provide clear milestones along the way.